Fast Hyperspectral Reconstruction for Neutron Computed Tomography Using Subspace Extraction: Conclusion

 \section{Conclusion}

-We present a fast hyperspectral reconstruction (FHR) algorithm for processing HSnCT data that produces higher-quality reconstructions with dramatically less computation when compared to a conventional direct HSnCT reconstruction method.
+We present a fast hyperspectral reconstruction (FHR) algorithm for HSnCT that produces higher-quality reconstructions with dramatically less computation when compared to a conventional direct HSnCT reconstruction method.
 The intermediate subspace extraction introduced in FHR decreases data dimensionality by a factor of up to 100 and reduces spectral noise.
-In our experiments, this resulted in a decrease in overall computational time by up to a factor of 10 and an increase in reconstruction SNR by up to 16dB.
+In our experiments, this resulted in a decrease in overall computational time by factors of 10 and 100 compared to DHR-FBP and DHR-MBIR, respectively.
+We also observed an increase in reconstruction SNR by approximately 32 dB over DHR-FBP and 8.5 dB over DHR-MBIR.